Python Handwriting OCR: Complete Guide with Code Examples Skip to main content

 Extracting Structured Data with Custom Extractors

-Okay, here's where things get really useful.
+Okay, here's where things get really powerful.
 What if you don't want the full text, but just specific data from the document?

 Let's say you've got hundreds of these handwritten recipe cards - maybe you inherited your grandmother's recipe box, or you run a restaurant with decades of handwritten recipes.
 You want to digitize them all and create a searchable database with:

-You could transcribe everything and then parse the text, but that's tedious.
+You could transcribe everything and then parse the text, but that's tedious and error-prone.
 Instead, let's use a Custom Extractor to get structured data directly.

 Step 1: Create Your Extractor